4/24/2025

 Chairman and Chief Executive Officer

 Thanks for joining the call today.
 We're really excited about the strong start to 2025 we've had and really feel great about the remainder of the year.
-I think the disruption with Bremer being sold and then Wynne's being announced for doing Merger 2 that was announced last night.
-Just all of that creates opportunity for us and both of those companies have been very aggressive on rates over the last few years and we feel that that disruption will continue to benefit us in the years ahead.
-So, I just want to one more time thank our incredible team here and everybody enjoy their day.
+I think the disruption with Bremer being sold and then Wings being announced for doing a merger too that was announced last night.
+Just all of that creates opportunity for us and both of those companies have been very aggressive on rates over the last few years and we feel that that disruption will continue to benefit us in the, in the years ahead.
+So I just want to one more time, thank our incredible team here and everybody enjoy their day.
 Thanks.

 Disclaimer